-The NPPF requires Mineral Planning Authorities to prepare an annual Local Aggregate Assessment based on a rolling 10 year sales data (compliant with the managed aggregates supply system) and other relevant local information, and an assessment of all supply options.
+Rather than the use of apportionment, the NPPF requires Mineral Planning Authorities to prepare an annual Local Aggregate Assessment based on a rolling 10 year sales data (compliant with the managed aggregates supply system) and other relevant local information, and an assessment of all supply options.
 A 3 year sales average can be used as a guide to understand whether more recent aggregate sales have significantly different trends to the 10 year sales average.